fhtw-edge-computing/rhasspy-bridge/README.md

 * Current Raspberry Pi OS, 32bit
 * [Jabra Speak 510](https://www.jabra.com.de/supportpages/jabra-speak-510#/#7510-209)

+Also see the project [Alex offline speech assistant](https://github.com/fhtw-edge-computing/alex-speech-assistant/) where I've tried to create an FOSS based offline speech assistant before I've discovered Rhasspy.

 ## Getting started
 To use `Rhasspy Bridge` a running instance of Rhasspy is needed.
 We followed [these steps for installing Rhasspy in their docs](https://rhasspy.readthedocs.io/en/latest/installation/#debian).
 We didn't use `Docker`, but the native install on `Debian`.
 For our Raspberry Pi 4 with 32bit OS the `armhf` package is the correct one.
 See [Hints](README.md#hints) if you're running into problems while installing Rhasspy.